toontest/gwbbcode/README.md

 Credits
 =======
 Arnaud Buathier developed this Javascript version of GWBBCode from the original concept of Liu Pi and Ouroboros who created php plugins for forums like phpBB in 2006.
-His github repo was forked in 2019 in an effort to update changed skills and fix bugs.
+This is another fork hosted on Github.io.